 Church-based programmes such as Love for Life (Northern Ireland), Love2last (Sheffield), Challenge Team, Romance Academy or Lovewise (Newcastle) are getting great results and have much wisdom to pass on.
 How about financing some serious research into examining them in more depth?

-You have read this article Contraception / Sexual Health with the title New study shows free emergency contraception increases rates of sexually transmitted infections.
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2012/12/new-study-shows-free-emergency.html.
+with the title New study shows free emergency contraception increases rates of sexually transmitted infections.
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2012/12/new-study-shows-free-emergency.html.
 Thanks!